shabeersher/CurrentDateTimePCF/DatePCF/ReadMe.txt

 1- Change the version number of the PCF in the ControlManifest file 2- Rebuild the project
 3- Deploy the project to CRM

-Importing PCF solution into your CRM
-1- Before importing the solution into your CRM environment, you much change the attachments file settings within your CRM from 5000KB to 32000KB
-2- Navigate to System settings and change that under the Email tab.
-3- After that, continue normally with the PCF import